How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Node Components

-There are several main pieces to an ASL node:
+There are several main pieces to an AllStar node:

-2. A radio interface.
+2. A radio/audio/GPIO interface.
 This usually consists of a small PC Board with a C-Media CM108 or CM119 IC that interfaces to a USB port and provides an audio input, audio output(s), and GPIO lines for PTT, COS, and status LED(s).
-This is referred to as a URI (USB Radio Interface), RIM (Radio Interface Module), or could be called an audio interface or sound card, but due to the presence of hardware IO lines for connecting PTT and COS lines the term URI is more accurate.
+This is usually referred to as a URI (USB Radio Interface), or in the case of a radio-less node a UCI (USB Communications Interface).

 3. A node radio*.
-This is often built-in to Off-the-Shelf nodes in the form of a small simplex radio module.
+This is often built-in to Off-the-Shelf nodes as a small simplex radio module.
 However these modules may not have very good audio quality or RF specs.
-Real radios are definitely preferable.
+Real radios are definitely preferable, and are easier to configure and monitor through their front panel display, keyboard and LEDs.

 4. Last, some other radio is needed to then talk to the node with.
 It could be an HT, mobile rig or base rig.
 With cross-band full-duplex the node radio could for example Tx on ~431 MHz and Rx on ~147 MHz, and your other radio would Rx on ~431 and Tx on ~147.

 Smartphone/PC IAX apps such as DVSwitch Mobile (DVSM), iaxRpt and DroidStar can easily connect to a node.
-The DVSM 2.x Android app supports IAX client, Web-Transceiver, and Node modes, is highly recommended, and is free in a limited demo mode or $2 to buy.
-DVSM in Node Mode is a true AllStar node with its own ASL node number but with some limitations.
-VOIP phones (such as any model supported by Hamshack Hotline) can be convenient and usually have a speakerphone feature, and SIP phone apps such as Linphone or GS Wave can also be used.
-Thus there are multiple ways to talk on an ASL node, through RF, IAX apps, VOIP (SIP) phones and apps, or in the case of radio-less nodes by plugging in a speaker and microphone.
+The DVSM 2.x Android app supports IAX client, Web-Transceiver, and Node modes.
+DVSM in Node Mode is a true AllStar node with its own ASL node number but with some major limitations.
+VOIP phones (such as any model supported by Hamshack Hotline) can be convenient and usually have a speakerphone feature, and SIP phone apps such as Linphone can also be used.
+Because VOIP phones don't have a PTT button however it is necessary to dial *99 to key up and then # to unkey, which is not nearly as convenient as a real radio or PTT mic.
 See this excellent article on how to set up VOIP phones/apps on AllStar nodes.
 This also covers using ASL's autopatch feature, enabling calls to VOIP phones to be made from a radio.
 This does require port 5060 to be open in the node's iptables (firewall) configuration and forwarded to the node in your router settings.

 There are many cross-band full-duplex HTs and mobiles that are easy to find used for ~$150 or so.
 The node radio does not need to support full-duplex because separate HTs can easily be used eg. one for Rx on 70cm and one for Tx on 2m, but for other radios cross-band full-duplex is a very nice feature.